 Full travel information, including details of meeting points, flight times, accommodation and travel information, will be sent to you approximately 2 weeks before departure.
 Normally, tickets are not issued but are handed to you at the airport or departure point by our representative who will be there to ensure that you depart without a hitch and to deal with any last minute difficulties.

 It is compulsory to have travel insurance for your booking.
-Holiday Extras have a range of policies available at very competitive prices.
-You can obtain a quote online by clicking here or alternatively you can call 0871 360 2742 and quote ABTA number 93522.
+Staysure have a range of policies available at very competitive prices.
+You can obtain a quote online by clicking here.

-Our normal procedure is to deal with tips on a group basis and these are included in the price.
-The tour leader will distribute them to the guide, driver and hotels on your behalf.
+Our normal procedure is to deal with tips on a group basis and if these are included in the price the tour leader will distribute them to the guide, driver and hotels on your behalf.
 Individual tipping is not recommended unless the circumstances are exceptional.

 Room Check In and Check Out Times